antonryoung02/Ad_Classification/README.md

 # Ad_Classification

-Hockey vs Advertisement Classifier!
+Sports vs Advertisement Classifier!

 This repository contains the code used to collect data, preprocess data, train a PyTorch model, and make predictions on new images.
-Advertisements are distracting, and the objective of this project is to mute these advertisements when they come on and only unmute when the hockey game returns.
+Advertisements are distracting, and the objective of this project is to mute these advertisements when they are on and only unmute when the sports game returns.

-*Note: Unfortunately, I have not included the model weights due to it being trained on copyrighted material.*

 ## Demos

 [See report here](https://api.wandb.ai/links/antonryoung02_org/g0l4czrq)

 ## Motivation